crypblockcode/algorand-express/README.md

 - How to format responses to improve readability of Algorand data
 - How to query account-related information
 - How to create accounts with the `kmd` client
+- How to create a faucet to fund accounts

 ## Requirements
 Make sure you have an active installation of the [Algorand sandbox](https://developer.algorand.org/articles/introducing-sandbox-quick-way-get-started-algorand/) to follow this tutorial.
 Also, you need the latest [Node and npm version](https://nodejs.org/en/) installed on your machine.